top of page

 You don’t need me to have all the answers.
 You need someone to sit with you in the uncertainty, to reflect back what I’m seeing and hearing, and to believe in your capacity for change even when you can’t yet see it yourself.

-Allow any stirrings,‘it could be different from this’ and let’s listen to them together.
+stirrings,‘it could be different from this’ and let’s listen to them together.

-contact me to see what that could look like for you.
+Contact me to see what that could look like for you.